 Prioritize the use of sustainable materials in infrastructure.

+Develop strategies to elevate the ecological and environmental benefits of existing parks and open spaces

 Physically and psychologically integrate and connect the East and West sides of town.

 Integrate communities on the East and West sides of Petaluma through festivals and events and by locating facilities equitably throughout the city.